SharveshSelva/pulselink/README.md

 ## Components

 1. **The device** (`firmware/`) — a simulated ESP32 chip with a temperature/humidity sensor.
 Every 2 seconds it reads the sensor, wraps the numbers in a small packet, and sends it over WiFi.
-If the network drops, it keeps retrying calmly.
-Runs in [Wokwi](https://wokwi.com) — no physical hardware needed.
+If the network drops, it keeps retrying.
+Runs in [Wokwi](https://wokwi.com).

 2. **The server** (`server/` → `telemetryd`) — listens for packets, checks each one isn't corrupted, records which device sent what, and passes it along.
 Handles many devices at once.